KnpLabs/KnpMenuBundle/docs/index.rst

             <!--
                 templating:       if true, enable the helper for PHP templates (deprecated)
+                route-voter:      set to false to not register the default RouteVoter
                 default-renderer: the renderer to use, list is also available by default -->
             <knp-menu:config
                 templating="false"
+                route-voter="true"
                 default-renderer="twig"
             >
                 <!-- add enabled="false" to disable the Twig extension and the TwigRenderer -->